Industrial3D: A Water-Treatment TLS Point Cloud Dataset and Cross-Paradigm Benchmark for MEP Scene Understanding: Industrial3D Dataset

 Drawing on established MEP datasets and industry standards~\citep{agapaki2019cloi,yin2021,yeo2020mep}, we defined a taxonomy of 12 semantic classes covering both MEP and structural elements, as detailed in~\Cref{tab:industrial3d_classes}.
 We assigned points corresponding to floors, ceilings, walls and unidentifiable objects to an \texttt{unclassified} category and excluded them from evaluation. \Cref{fig:industrial3d_examples} illustrates representative instances of each semantic category.
 Note that these visualizations are synthetic point clouds sampled from BIM models, not actual LiDAR scans; real data exhibit substantial occlusion, noise, and incomplete coverage due to terrestrial scanning geometry.

-To manage the large data volume, we developed a four-step pipeline illustrated in~\Cref{fig:annotation_pipeline}: (1) \textbf{Tiling} — we spatially divided each scene into $\sim$1\,GB tiles suitable for standard workstations; (2) \textbf{Cluster extraction} — annotators manually segmented point clusters for each of the 12 classes per tile using CloudCompare~\citep{CloudCompare}; (3) \textbf{Merging} — we merged per-tile clusters into scene-wide class representations; and (4) \textbf{Refinement} — we applied statistical outlier removal and manual boundary correction to ensure label accuracy.
+To manage the large data volume, we developed a four-step pipeline illustrated in~\Cref{fig:annotation_pipeline}: (1) \textbf{Tiling} — we spatially divided each scene into $\sim$1\,GB tiles suitable for standard workstations; (2) \textbf{Cluster extraction} — annotators manually segmented point clusters for each of the 12 classes per tile using CloudCompare (\url{https://www.cloudcompare.org/}); (3) \textbf{Merging} — we merged per-tile clusters into scene-wide class representations; and (4) \textbf{Refinement} — we applied statistical outlier removal and manual boundary correction, followed by independent cross-checking among annotators to guarantee labelling consistency and high annotation quality across tiles and scenes.

+\begin{revblock} The annotated scenes are room-level captures rather than object-only crops: within the accessible scanning envelope, annotators labelled the MEP and structural components visible in each registered room scene.
+Non-target structures such as floors, ceilings, walls, temporary clutter, and objects that could not be identified reliably were assigned to \texttt{unclassified} and excluded from the benchmark metrics.
+This convention separates scene completeness from class-taxonomy scope: the scans preserve room context, while the supervised task evaluates the 12 classes that can be annotated consistently across all areas. \end{revblock}

 \Cref{fig:scene_gallery} presents five representative scenes from both training and test splits, showcasing annotation quality and the geometric complexity of industrial environments.